 Make sure you keep channels of communication open with your employer.
 It's hard for people to understand your problems if you do not discuss them.

-Some common problems in the workplace for people with AS include:
+Some common problems in the workplace for people with axSpA include:

-- Pain and stiffness in the mornings means it is hard to get going first thing and get to work on time - Sitting in one place or position can lead to pain and stiffness - Problems with carrying out heavy manual work - Not having the energy or stamina to work like you used to and getting fatigued easily
+- Pain and stiffness in the mornings means it is hard to get going first thing and get to work on time - Sitting in one position for long periods can lead to pain and stiffness - Problems with carrying out heavy manual work - Not having the energy or stamina to work like you used to and getting fatigued easily

 Think about asking your employer for a workplace assessment with an occupational therapist or an ergonomist.
-They may be able to make some simple suggestions that make a lot of difference to your work.
+They may be able to make some simple adjustments that make a significant difference to your work.